Floating shelves are an ingenious way to add storage without taking up floor space.

 Adding floating shelves on the wall that connects to your cabinets can make it look like it was a part of the original design.
 This can be a perfect place to showcase your favorite dishes, and you can switch them up whenever you feel inclined.

-Keeping your dishes within sight and easy to grab at dinnertime is also extremely convenient.
-You can stack plates, bowls, and cups on the top side while adding hooks for mugs and cooking utensils on the underside.
+Keeping your dishes within sight and easy to grab at dinnertime is also highly convenient.
+You can stack plates, bowls, and cups on the top while adding hooks for mugs and cooking utensils on the underside.

 Build Your Own Coffee Bar